 - Fall: Aug.
 1

 - Spring: Dec.
 1

 Master's of Science (M.S.) in Special Education

-This option is typically selected by students who would like to complete all three of the Board requirements to be eligible to take the Board exam.
-Students are not required to complete supervised fieldwork hours with UND faculty support, but have the option and are highly encouraged to do so.
+This option is for students who would like to complete all three of the Board requirements to be eligible to take the Board exam.
+Students are not required to complete supervised fieldwork hours with UND faculty support, but are highly encouraged to do so.
 Students enrolled in the M.S. program are eligible for federal financial aid.
 Learn how to apply to UND Graduate School or contact recruitment@gradschool.UND.edu with any questions.

 - Fall: June 15